G4S plc UK DK : Director/PDMR Shareholding () | aktiencheck.de

 Outside a trading venue

-1. Details of PDMR / person closely associated with them ('PCA') a) Name John Kenning 2.
+1. Details of PDMR / person closely associated with them ('PCA') a) Name John Kenning - PDMR 2.
 Reason for Notification

 a) Position/status Regional CEO - North America b) Initial notification/ amendment